microsoft/azure-pipelines-yaml/design/step-target-restricted-mode.md

-# Step target command "safe mode"
+# Step target command "restricted mode"

 With the introduction of [step targets](step-target.md), the code running inside a given step can be mostly isolated from the agent host.
 Agent logging commands remain a vector for untrusted user code to make permanent changes to its environment.
 For instance, `task.setVariable` can alter system variables for the duration of the job.
 `artifact.upload` can exfiltrate bits off the machine or poison otherwise-trusted artifacts.

-This spec proposes an extension to step targets allowing them to be placed in "command safe mode".
+This spec proposes an extension to step targets allowing them to be placed in "command restricted mode".
-In command safe mode, only a small, approved subset of logging commands are processed.
+In command restricted mode, only a small, approved subset of logging commands are processed.
 These are necessary for communicating the status or outcome of a step.
 All other commands are excluded.